Download our new Surrey Child and Family app!

 UK data protection laws provide you with the following rights:

-The right to be informed | As a data controller, we are obliged to provide understandable and transparent information about the way we process your data (this is provided by our privacy policy) |
+As a data controller, we are obliged to provide understandable and transparent information about the way we process your data (this is provided by our privacy policy)

-The right of access | You are entitled to request a copy of the personal data we hold about you. |
+You are entitled to request a copy of the personal data we hold about you.

-The right to rectification | You are entitled to request changes to information if it is inaccurate or incomplete. |
+You are entitled to request changes to information if it is inaccurate or incomplete.

-The right to erasure | Where no overriding legal basis or legitimate reason continues to exist for processing personal data, you may request that we delete the personal data. |
+Where no overriding legal basis or legitimate reason continues to exist for processing personal data, you may request that we delete the personal data.

-The right to restrict processing | Under certain circumstances, you may ask us to stop processing your personal data.
-We will still hold the data but will not process it any further. |
+Under certain circumstances, you may ask us to stop processing your personal data.
+We will still hold the data but will not process it any further.

-The right to data portability | Subject to certain conditions, you may request a copy of your personal data to be transferred to another organisation. |
+Subject to certain conditions, you may request a copy of your personal data to be transferred to another organisation.

-The right to object to processing | You have the right to object to our processing of your data where:
+You have the right to object to our processing of your data where:

-§ Processing is based on legitimate interest. § Processing involves automated decision-making and profiling. § Processing would be for a purpose beyond your care and treatment, e.g., direct marketing and scientific or historic research.
 You can opt-out to the sharing of this information under the National Data Opt-Out.
-Further information can be found on the following website: |
+Further information can be found on the following website: https://digital.nhs.uk/national-data-opt-out

 Please note that the above rights may not apply in all circumstances, but we will respond within a month of any requests.
 If you have any questions or concerns about the information we hold on you, please contact our Data Protection Officer.

-How to request a copy of your information:
+How to request a copy of your information

 Please email the Access to Records Team accesstorecordsteam@hcrgcaregroup.com or write to us at The Heath Business Park, Runcorn, Cheshire, WA7 4QX.

-Keep us updated of any changes:
+Keep us updated of any changes

 Please let us know if you change your address or contact details etc. so that we can keep your information accurate and up to date.